PerfectExamples/Perfect-FileHandling/README.md

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project.

-Ensure you have installed Xcode 8.0 or later.
+Ensure you have installed Xcode 9.2 or later.

-## Setup - Xcode 8
+## Setup - Xcode 9

 * Check out or download the project;
 * In terminal, navigate to the directory and execute

 ```
-swift package generate-xcodeproj
+swift package generate-xcodeproj && open Perfect-FileHandling.xcodeproj
 ```

-* Open `Perfect-FileHandling.xcodeproj`
 * Select the Executable build target from the build targets dropdown in Xcode
 * Run (cmd-R) to build & run in Xcode.